joemoose/dungeoneers.d20/docs/appendix-a-reference.md

 **Initiative**

 Make a DEX or a WIL check to act before your opponents *in the first round* of combat.
-Players that fail this save *lose their turn* for the first round.
+Players that fail this check *lose their turn* for the first round.

 Players go before their opponents in the second and all subsequent rounds.